Enjoy your day without the risk of amusement park accident with these tips!

 Your kids should be old enough to take all of the essential positions for a ride.
 Remind them stopping in the middle of a water slide can cause severe neck injuries.
 If you have doubts, don’t do it.

-At the end of the day, you would want you and your family to go home with a smile on their faces and a whole lot of good memories.
+At the end of the day, you'll want you and your family to go home with a smile on your faces and a whole lot of good memories.
 The aforementioned details may seem to be too much to think about for some.
-But as long as you follow them to the letter, it might help you get through the day in an amusement park without having to be involved in a freak accident or a tragedy.
-As a parting tip, if you think the ride isn’t safe then don’t take the risk.
+As long as you follow them to the letter, it might help you get through the day in an amusement park without having to be involved in a freak accident or a tragedy.
+As a parting tip, if you think the ride isn’t safe, then don’t take the risk.

 Do you have any more suggestions or comments about amusement park accidents you might want to add?
 Please post them in the comments section below!